-- 2. A yearly written plan for in-service training shall be developed and kept on file. - a.
-Training topics shall include, but need not be limited to: - (1) Portion control - (2) Food preparation methods - (3) Sanitation - (4) Food spoilage - (5) Food handling techniques including use of leftovers - (6) Equipment operation and maintenance - (7) Federal and local nutrition standards - b.
+- (1) Food preparation methods - (2) Sanitation - (3) Food spoilage - (4) Food handling techniques including use of leftovers - (5) Equipment operation and maintenance - (6) Federal and local nutrition standards - b.
 The in-service training plan shall include a time table for implementation. - c.
 The plan shall identify who is to be trained and who will conduct the training. - 3.
 A RD shall review and approve the content of all in-service training sessions prior to presentation. - 4.
 In-service training sessions shall be evaluated by participants and those evaluations are to be maintained in project files. - 5.
 Attendance record with original signatures of attendees at training sessions shall be maintained in project files.. - Q. Staff Qualifications Refer to OOA Policy Memorandum #30 for more details - 1.
 The nutrition services provide shall have a manager or staff with food safety manager certification who shall conduct the day-to-day management and administrative functions of the nutrition program, and either have (a), (b) or (c): - (a) Possess an associate degree in institutional food service management, or a closely related field, such as, but not limited to, restaurant management, plus two (2) years' experience as a food service supervisor, or - (b) Demonstrate experience in food service, such as, but not limited to, cooking at a restaurant, and within twelve (12) months of hire successfully complete a minimum of twenty (20) hours specifically related to food service management, business administration, or personnel management at a college level.
 Prior to completion of meeting the hours, this individual's performance shall be evaluated through quarterly monitoring by a registered dietitian, or - (c) Two-years experience managing food services.
 Such experience shall be verified and approved by a registered dietitian prior to hire.